JavaiMaster/rasa-demo/data/nlu/nlu.md

 - thx
 - yes thanks

-## intent: dont_like_movies
-- I don't watch movies
-- I don't like movies
-- Movies are boring
-- I don't know
-- I've never seen a movie before
-- I've never watched movies
-- I don't know what a movie is
-- What is a movie
-- I don't have a favorite movie
-- I hate movies
-- I don't enjoy movies
-- I don't want to talk about movies
-- Let's talk about something else
-- Can we not talk about movies
-- Can we talk about something else
-- I don't find movies interesting

 ##intent: sports
 - Of course I watch sports!
 Who doesn't!?
 - I watch it everyday